 - Realistic: state what results can realistically be achieved, given available resources.

-- Time-based: specify when the result(s) can be achieved.
+- Time-based: specify when you achieve the result(s).

 For example, let’s say your goal is to: Reach a certain amount of money from individual contributions to your annual fund.

 Your objectives might look something like this:

 - Objective 1: Acquire 500 new donors through your online fundraising page.

 - Objective 2: Call 100% of the new donors who give within 90 days of their gift.